“It’s not as bad as you think!”

 How long does a root canal take?

-The length of a root canal procedure can vary depending on the complexity of the case and the individual patient’s needs.
+The length of the procedure can vary depending on the complexity of the case and the individual patient’s needs.
 In general, most root canals can be completed in one or two visits.

 What happens after a root canal?

-After a root canal, you may experience some mild discomfort or sensitivity for a few days.
+After the procedure, you may experience some mild discomfort or sensitivity for a few days.
 Your dentist or endodontist will provide you with instructions on how to care for the tooth and manage any discomfort.
-You may need to return for a follow-up appointment to have a crown or other restoration placed on the tooth..
+You may need to return for a follow-up appointment to have a crown or other restoration placed on the tooth.